bigcommerce/dev-docs/markdown/stencil-docs/localization/translation-keys.md

 <div class="otp" id="no-index">
 	<h3> On This Page </h3>
 	<ul>
-    <li><a href="#basis_required">Translating a Theme</a></li>
+    <li><a href="#basis_translating">Translating a Theme</a></li>
     <li><a href="#basis_required">Required Subdirectory</a></li>
     <li><a href="#basis_schema">The Schema</a></li>
     <li><a href="#basis_localization-file">Localization File Structure</a></li>
-    <li><a href="#invoking_translation">Invoking a Translation Key</a></li>
+    <li><a href="#basis_invoking">Invoking a Translation Key</a></li>
-    <li><a href="#implementation_cornerstone-localization-example">Localization Example</a></li>
+    <li><a href="#basis_localization-example">Localization Example</a></li>
 	</ul>
 </div>

 Translation keys exist in JSON files and are invoked based on the user's browser language.
 With a Stencil theme, you can define multiple translations for each theme based on a predefined schema.

 BigCommerce does not provide translations for the theme’s content, however, you have the option of localizing your themes for desired target languages, based on the provided schema.
 Theme developers are not required to localize or translate a theme in order to make it work.

 ---

-<a href='#basis_what-translates' aria-hidden='true' class='block-anchor'  id='basis_what-translates'><i aria-hidden='true' class='linkify icon'></i></a>
+<a href='#basis_translating' aria-hidden='true' class='block-anchor'  id='basis_translating'><i aria-hidden='true' class='linkify icon'></i></a>

 ## Translating a Theme

 In order to translate a theme, you must create a JSON file for each language you choose to support and include key-value pairs for the text blocks that you choose to translate.
 The translated values will be displayed to visitors who have selected the corresponding language in their browser's locale preferences.

 Stencil automatically detects the `Accept-Language` request HTTP header from the visitor's browser.
 If a Stencil theme does not contain a JSON file matching any of the visitor's preferred browser languages, the theme will fall back to the values in the default English-language JSON file.

 Stencil's multi-language capabilities are limited to the particular key-value pairs you specify in the theme.
 Stencil themes do not translate content rendered from a store's catalog database (i.e. the name of a product).